nodiscc/xsrv/docs/tags.md

-utils-apt-upgrade - (manual) run apt upgrade now utils-autorestart - (manual) reboot hosts if a Linux kernel upgrade is pending utils-backup-now - (manual) transfer latest daily backups from the host to the controller utils-debian10to11 - (manual) upgrade debian 10 hosts to debian 11 utils-debian11to12 - (manual) upgrade debian 11 hosts to debian 12 utils-dnsmasq-update-blocklist - update dnsmasq DNS blocklist immediately utils-duc - (manual) run duc disk usage analyzer and download the database on the controller utils-fail2ban-get-banned - (manual) download the list of banned IPs utils-firewalld-info - (manual) get firewall status informations utils-goaccess-update - (manual) update/regenerate goacess report immediately
+utils-apt-upgrade - (manual) run apt upgrade now utils-autorestart - (manual) reboot hosts if a Linux kernel upgrade is pending utils-backup-now - (manual) transfer latest daily backups from the host to the controller utils-bonnie - (manual) run duc disk benchmarking tool and download the report on the controller utils-debian10to11 - (manual) upgrade debian 10 hosts to debian 11 utils-debian11to12 - (manual) upgrade debian 11 hosts to debian 12 utils-dnsmasq-update-blocklist - update dnsmasq DNS blocklist immediately utils-duc - (manual) run duc disk usage analyzer and download the report on the controller utils-fail2ban-get-banned - (manual) download the list of banned IPs utils-firewalld-info - (manual) get firewall status informations utils-goaccess-update - (manual) update/regenerate goacess report immediately